Consent orders vs financial agreements

 What consent orders and financial agreements mean in Australia

-When couples separate or divorce in Australia, they often need to sort out how to divide their assets, debts, and financial responsibilities.
+When couples separate or divorce in Australia, they often work out how to divide their assets, debts, and financial responsibilities.
 Two common ways to formalise these arrangements are through consent orders and binding financial agreements.
 Although both serve similar purposes, they differ in how they operate and in their legal standing.

 Consent orders are agreements between separating or divorcing couples that are approved and enforced by the court.
-When you apply for consent orders, you and your partner jointly ask the court to make orders that reflect the settlement you've both agreed to.
-The court reviews your application to ensure the arrangement is fair and legal, and then it becomes a binding court order.
-This means it carries the full force of law, and breaching it can result in serious legal consequences.
+When people apply for consent orders, the couple jointly asks the court to make orders that reflect the settlement they have agreed to.
+The court reviews the application to ensure the arrangement is fair and legal, and then it becomes a binding court order.
+Court orders of this kind generally carry the force of law, and breaches may have legal consequences in some circumstances.

-A binding financial agreement, by contrast, is a private contract between you and your former or current partner.
+A binding financial agreement, by contrast, is a private contract between the parties.
 It doesn't require court approval to be valid.
 Instead, it relies on both parties having independent legal advice before signing.
-This agreement is binding on you both and can be enforced through the courts if someone breaks the terms, though enforcement can be more complex than with consent orders.
+This agreement is binding on both parties and can be enforced through the courts if someone breaks the terms, though enforcement can be more complex than with consent orders.

-The key difference lies in how they're created and enforced.
-Consent orders give you the security of court involvement and approval, while a binding financial agreement offers a more private arrangement that may be quicker to finalise.
-Both are legally recognised in Australia, but the choice between them often depends on your circumstances, how amicable the separation is, and whether you want court oversight.
+A difference between them lies in how they are created and enforced.
+Consent orders involve court involvement and approval, while a binding financial agreement is a more private arrangement that may be quicker to finalise.
+Both are legally recognised in Australia, but the choice between them often depends on a person's circumstances, how amicable the separation is, and whether court oversight is preferred.

 Consent orders cost may vary depending on complexity and legal fees, while a binding financial agreement may offer a more streamlined process if both parties are in agreement and want to avoid court proceedings.